ingrammicro-xvantage/xi-sdk-go/docs/PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerFeesInner.md

 HasCode returns a boolean if a field has been set.

+### SetCodeNil

+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerFeesInner) SetCodeNil(b bool)`

+ SetCodeNil sets the value for Code to be an explicit nil

+### UnsetCode
+`func (o *PriceAndAvailabilityResponseInnerSubscriptionPriceInnerOptionsInnerFeesInner) UnsetCode()`

+UnsetCode ensures that no value is present for Code, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)